 RenaissanceRe is a global provider of reinsurance and insurance.
 We provide property, casualty and specialty reinsurance and certain insurance solutions to customers, principally through intermediaries.
-Established in 1993, we have offices in Bermuda, Australia, Ireland, Singapore, Switzerland, the U.K., and the U.S. Our operating subsidiaries include Renaissance Reinsurance, Renaissance Reinsurance U.S. Inc., RenaissanceRe Specialty U.S. Ltd. ("RenaissanceRe Specialty U.S."), RenaissanceRe Europe AG ("RREAG"), Renaissance Reinsurance U.S. Reinsurance of Europe Unlimited Company ("Renaissance Reinsurance of Europe") and our Lloyd's syndicate, RenaissanceRe Syndicate 1458 ("Syndicate 1458").
+Established in 1993, we have offices in Bermuda, Australia, Ireland, Singapore, Switzerland, the U.S. Our operating subsidiaries include Renaissance Reinsurance, Renaissance Reinsurance U.S. Inc., RenaissanceRe Specialty U.S. Ltd. ("RenaissanceRe Specialty U.S."), RenaissanceRe Europe AG ("RREAG"), Renaissance Reinsurance of Europe Unlimited Company and our Lloyd's syndicate, RenaissanceRe Syndicate 1458 ("Syndicate 1458").
 We also underwrite reinsurance on behalf of joint ventures, including DaVinci Reinsurance Ltd. ("DaVinci"), Top Layer Reinsurance Ltd. ("Top Layer Re"), Upsilon RFO Re Ltd. ("Upsilon RFO") and Vermeer Reinsurance Ltd. ("Vermeer").
 In addition, through RenaissanceRe Medici Fund Ltd. ("Medici"), we invest in various insurance-based investment instruments that have returns primarily tied to property catastrophe risk.

-We aspire to be the world's best underwriter by matching well-structured risks with efficient sources of capital and our mission is to produce superior returns for our shareholders over the long term.
+Our mission is to match desirable, well-structured risks with efficient sources of capital to achieve our vision of being the best underwriter.
+We believe that this will allow us to produce superior returns for our shareholders over the long term, and to protect communities and enable prosperity.
 We seek to accomplish these goals by being a trusted, long-term partner to our customers for assessing and managing risk, delivering responsive and innovative solutions, leveraging our core capabilities of risk assessment and information management, investing in these core capabilities in order to serve our customers across market cycles, and keeping our promises.
 Our strategy focuses on superior risk selection, superior customer relationships and superior capital management.
 We provide value to our customers and joint venture and managed funds partners in the form of financial security, innovative products, and responsive service.
 We are known as a leader in paying valid claims promptly.
-We principally measure our financial success through long-term growth in tangible book value per common share plus the change in accumulated dividends, which we believe is the most appropriate measure of our financial performance, and in respect of which we believe we have delivered superior performance over time.
-The principal drivers of our profit are underwriting income, investment income and fee income generated by our third-party capital management business.
+We principally measure our financial success through long-term growth in tangible book value per common share plus the change in accumulated dividends.
+We believe this metric is the most appropriate measure of our financial performance, and in respect of which we believe we have delivered superior performance over time.
+The principal drivers of our profit are underwriting income, investment income, and fee income generated by our third-party capital management business.